 More people are browsing the internet on their phones than ever before.
 Whether someone is searching for a local service, checking business hours, or filling out a contact form, there’s a strong chance they’re doing it from a mobile device.

+A mobile-friendly website is now essential for both user experience and SEO.
 Yet many business websites still struggle to deliver a smooth mobile experience.
-Pages load slowly, text is hard to read, navigation is clunky, and key actions such as calling, emailing, or submitting a form become frustrating or impossible.
+Pages load slowly, text is difficult to read, navigation feels clunky, and important actions such as calling, emailing, or submitting a form become frustrating or impossible.

-A website not mobile responsive doesn’t just inconvenience users—it can negatively impact search engine rankings, increase bounce rates, and ultimately cost you leads and revenue.
+A website that is not mobile responsive doesn’t just inconvenience visitors — it can negatively impact search visibility, increase bounce rates, and ultimately cost your business leads and revenue.
 The good news is that most mobile responsiveness issues are fixable once you know what to look for.

-Below are seven common reasons websites fall short on mobile devices, along with how to address each.
+Below are seven common reasons websites fall short on mobile devices, along with practical ways to improve mobile usability, website performance, and responsive design.

 What Does “Mobile Responsive” Actually Mean?